 The American Automobile Association reports it costs an average of 54.1 cents per mile to drive a car.
 This average takes into account gasoline, oil, maintenance, tires and vehicle depreciation.
 On a 50-mile round-trip commute, the cost is $27.50 per day, $577 per month, and an eye-popping $6,924 per year.
 Once you factor in tolls and the cost of parking, your commute gets even more expensive.

 Using your car less will reduce the amount of gasoline and maintenance you need to operate it, which will save you money.
 Some insurance companies even offer discounts for reduced driving.
 Also, if you lease a car, you might be able to reduce your monthly payment by leasing at a lower annual mileage if you intend on ride sharing.

 Carpools offer Flexibility

-You don’t have to ride share everyday or even roundtrip, which makes it a very flexible option.
+You don’t have to ride share every day or even roundtrip, which makes it a very flexible option.
 If there are certain days of the week that work best for you, just ride share on those days.
 Many ride shares make things as convenient as possible for all riders by making the arrangements as close to door-to-door as possible.
-By ride sharing you can often have a faster commute because you can take advantage of the HOV (High Occupancy Vehicle) lanes that are restricted for vehicles with only one rider.
+By ride sharing, you can often have a faster commute because you can take advantage of the HOV (High Occupancy Vehicle) lanes that are restricted to vehicles with more than one rider.

 Environmental Impact of Carpooling

 Carpooling can significantly reduce greenhouse emissions.
-According to one report, driving just 10 percent less, by walking, cycling, carpooling, or taking public transit, can reduce greenhouse gas emissions by 0.2 to 0.8 tonnes per year.
+According to one report, driving just 10 percent less, by walking, cycling, carpooling, or taking public transit, can reduce greenhouse gas emissions by 0.2 to 0.8 tons per year.
 By driving less it will help improve the air quality and result in cleaner air.
-In fact, car pooling for just three days a week can cut individual ozone producing emissions by 30 percent.
+In fact, carpooling three days a week can cut individual ozone-producing emissions by 30 percent (source).